shnitsel.data.multi_indices#

 • TypeError – If trajids_or_mask has a dtype other than integer or boolean

-sel_trajids(frames, trajids, invert=False)
+_sel_trajids(frames, trajids, invert=False)#

 Parameters: